 G. Tangible Personal Property.

 1. Most kinds of tangible personal property: jewelry, furniture, artwork, knick-knacks, books, clothing, electronics, household goods, etc. This category is intended to include items of tangible personal property that generally do not have separate ownership documents and that are not normally registered with any government agency or court.
 The category includes both assets that may increase or at least maintain their values over time (such as fine jewelry, high-quality or desirable antiques, art, and collectibles) and normal stuff, which tends to lose much of its value the day you purchase it and will likely continue to decline in value over time (such as your normal furniture, TVs, computers, and clothing).
-Because these assets generally do not have ownership documents, they can usually be transferred through a general transfer and assignment document (in our practice, we use a document called a “Personal Property Transfer and Assignment” form for this purpose).
+Because these assets generally do not have ownership documents, they can usually be transferred through a general transfer and assignment document (in our practice, we use a “Personal Property Transfer and Assignment” form for this purpose).
 The document should generally describe the kinds of items being transferred and state that you are transferring them to the Trustee of your RLT, using the same kind of language shown above with regard to deeds for real estate.
 The document can also state that you are transferring both the tangible personal property that you already own as well as any new items you may acquire in the future to the RLT.
 However, please note that this kind of anticipatory transfer may not be valid in all states, and it is a good idea to periodically execute a new version of the Personal Property Transfer and Assignment document.
 You should check with your homeowner’s or other property and casualty insurance company to be sure any necessary paperwork is done to ensure that your insurance continues to cover your tangible personal property after it is transferred to the RLT.

 2. Automobiles, boats, and RVs.
 We generally recommend that cars, pickup trucks, other automobiles, boats, and recreational vehicles such as motorhomes not be transferred to your RLT.
 Instead, you should generally continue to own these in your individual name.
 In a perfect world, we would recommend that these type assets be transferred to your RLT if the desire is to fully fund your RLT during your life, because having these assets owned in your own name can mean that they need to be handled through a probate process at your death.
 However, transferring these assets to an RLT (or other type of trust) can be difficult, and insuring these assets if they are owned by an RLT or any other kind of trust can be even more difficult.
 Georgia law does allow a non-probate method for transferring automobile titles where there is a Will that will not be offered for probate.
 This alternative method requires that you have the actual automobile title document and an Affidavit of Inheritance signed by all the heirs.
 We have not researched whether this same kind of process or any other probate alternative is available for boats or other watercraft.